 Teach children the value of money from an early age

 The first step in setting your children up for a secure future is to educate them about money.
-A solid ‘savings mentality’ and understanding of responsible spending will serve them well right through to adulthood.
+A solid ‘savings mentality’ and understanding of responsible spending will serve them well, right through to adulthood.
 Help them set some basic savings goals.
 Help them to create their own income through casual work, paid household chores or pocket money.
-Help them differentiate between what they want and what they need.
+Show them how to differentiate between what they want and what they need.
 Show them how to save money by shopping during sales and how to track down deals.
 At the same time, explain the importance of buying quality goods that will last.
 Outline the dangers of impulse buying and credit card debt.

 Talk to a financial planner about investing for your child’s future

 Financial planners can help you make sensible long-term decisions about how to manage your child’s financial future.
 They can explain the potential benefits of having an offset account attached to your home loan, the pros and cons of term deposits and other investment options and how to get the most from your superannuation.
 They can also provide professional advice on more complex matters, such as the intricacies of setting up a family trust.
 The money you can save by talking to a financial expert can make a big difference.